Shobes1421/Budget-Tracker/README.md

 ## Usage

-Add a total budget, then, enter the
+Add a total budget, then, enter an expense and the budget will reflect the expense.

 ## License